Pointers in C: Types of Pointers

 const int* constPointer;

-A constant pointer points to data that the pointer cannot change.
+A pointer to a constant point to data that the pointer cannot change.

 Syntax